atharva121/technical-essentials-handbook/docs/command-line/shell-scripts/tools-and-tips.md

 This page describes collection of small tools and tips related to Linux command line and similar technologies.

-Look for [Commanline Linux Resources page](../docs/command-line/linux/resources.md) for more collections.

 ## Random man page

 ```